 Structural proteins – Provide mechanical support – An example is collagen

 There are many other types, and these proteins are responsible for all the cellular functions in the body.

 Protein synthesis occurs in two stages:

 1. The two strands of the DNA helix unwind, as the weak hydrogen bonds between the complementary base pairs break.

 2. An enzyme known as RNA polymerase binds to the DNA in a non-coding region located near the beginning of a gene.

 3. RNA polymerase moves along the DNA strand and then builds a complementary strand, known as mRNA (messenger RNA).

 4. The mRNA strand leaves the nucleus through the nuclear pore, to travel to the ribosome.

-An RNA strand has all of the same base pairs as a DNA strand; however, thymine (T) is replaced by uracil (U).
-So, uracil from the mRNA strand pairs with the Adenine (A) base of the DNA strand.
+An RNA molecule has nucleotides similar to those in a DNA molecule; however, in RNA, thymine (T) is replaced by uracil (U).
+During transcription, uracil in the newly formed mRNA strand pairs with the adenine (A) base of the DNA template strand.